 1 Crore!
-That seems to be the magic figure for most people.
+That seems to be the magic figure for most people when doing retirement planning.
 They feel that if they achieve a retirement corpus of 1 Crore in India, they can retire comfortably.

 In this blog, we will find out if 1 Crore retirement corpus is enough in India?
 If not, how much corpus should one have before even thinking of retirement?
 We will also give suggestions on the best options to invest this retirement corpus so that it lasts your lifetime.